discordx-ts/discordx/docs/docs/decorators/commands/slash-option.md

 ### Method - Boolean

-Discordx (discord.ts) will call your command handler with autocomplete interaction if you use boolean instead of resolver.
+discordx (discord.ts) will call your command handler with autocomplete interaction if you use boolean instead of resolver.

 ```ts
 @SlashOption({